Xenia-Io/Search-Engines-and-Information-Retrieval-Systems/README.md

 Information Retrieval (IR) is finding material (usually documents) of an unstructured nature that satisfies an information need from within large collections (usually stored on computers).

+Note: Provided code for running the engine has not been added because of privacy policy.
+Files in the assignments contains the parts that have been asked to be implemented.
+Also implementation for Persistent hashed index has not been uploaded, although all query tests have been executed using Persistent hashed index.

+The dataset that was used was davisWiki.
+Also, a small version of this has been used for testing reasons.
+Finally, it has been used my favorite Monte-Carlo method to approximate the pageranks of the full Swedish Wikipedia link structure.

+Dataset folders have not been uploaded.

 Assignment 1: Boolean Retrieval